FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Conclusions, limitations, and future work

 \section{Conclusions, limitations, and future work}

-In this work, we argue that efficiency is an equally important metric to study in RAG solutions, besides the traditional RAG metrics such as retrieval performance and accuracy of the generated answers.
-We demonstrate that simple ReAct baseline that iteratively retrieves (by invoking the search tool) and reasons (to decide what search call to issue next) is quite competitive, especially if we can optimize its few-shot prompt using just tens of training examples.
-We propose a new two-stage framework \method that a) works with 1000 training examples, compared to state-of-the-art RAG techniques that use over 100,000 examples, and b) yet achieves competitive accuracies while also using far fewer search queries at inference time, on popular multi-hop QA datasets.
+In this work, we showed that reinforcement learning can be used to optimize the search queries issued by a RAG system, based on query difficulty.
+We found that a simple ReAct baseline that iteratively retrieves (by invoking the search tool) and reasons (to decide what search call to issue next) is quite competitive, especially if we can optimize its few-shot prompt using just tens of training examples.
+We proposed a two-stage framework \method that a) works with 1000 training examples, compared to state-of-the-art RAG techniques that use over 100,000 examples, and b) yet achieves competitive accuracies while also using far fewer search queries at inference time, on popular multi-hop QA datasets.

-Even though our method uses a small number of examples for training, it has some limitations in the analysis, and leaves room for future work in the following aspects: (a) in terms of generalization to new domains with no access to training data, (b) in terms of scaling the training data to potentially large number of examples, (c) jointly training the answer generator and decomposer.
-We hope to explore these avenues in the future.